heremaps/xyz-documentation/docs/cli/basic-features.md

 If the lat/lon columns contain letters or other invalid characters, the features are tagged with `invalid`.

-If you specify `upload --noCoords`, the CLI will upload the CSV rows as features with a null geometry obbject, and tag it with `null_island`.
+If you specify `upload --noCoords`, the CLI will upload the CSV rows as features with a null geometry object, and tag it with `null_island`.
 This is useful for working with data tables that you want to dynamically merge with geometries using Virtual Spaces.

 > #### Tip
 >
 > **Use streaming for faster uploads**
 >
 > Using streaming via the `upload -s` option will significantly reduce the time required to upload
 > CSV files of any size.
 Standard, non-streaming mode is useful for troubleshooting.

 > #### Tip